davenverse/epimetheus/docs/src/main/tut/docs/07-Histogram.md

 can produce large amount of time series, that may cause performance problems.

 The default buckets are intended to cover a typical web/rpc request from milliseconds to seconds.

+A `Histogram` samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
+It also provides a sum of all observed values.

+A histogram with a base metric name of `<basename>` exposes multiple time series during a scrape:

+- Cumulative counters for the observation buckets, exposed as `<basename>_bucket{le="<upper inclusive bound>"}`
+- The total sum of all observed values, exposed as `<basename>_sum`
+- The count of events that have been observed, exposed as `<basename>_count` (identical to `<basename>_bucket{le="+Inf"}` above)

+Use the histogram_quantile() function to calculate quantiles from histograms or even aggregations of histograms.

+See https://prometheus.io/docs/practices/histograms/ for more information on Histogram and Summary similarities and differences.

 Imports